Why Didn't They Ask Evans?: Plot summary

 Tracing the parlourmaid, they discover she is now the married housekeeper at Bobby's home.
 Carstairs was trying to find her.
 Returning to Wales, they find Moira, who claims she is being followed by Roger and has come to them for help.
 Frankie is not deceived by Moira's behaviour and foils her attempt to poison their coffee, realising that Moira was Mrs Templeton and is Roger's co-conspirator.
 Moira then attempts to shoot Frankie and Bobby in the café, but is overpowered and arrested.
-Several weeks later, Frankie receives a letter from Roger, posted from South America, in which he confesses to murdering of Savage, Carstair and his brother Henry Bassington-ffrench, and conspiring in all of Moira's past crimes.
+Several weeks later, Frankie receives a letter from Roger, posted from South America, in which he confesses to murdering Savage, Carstairs and his brother Henry Bassington-ffrench, and conspiring in all of Moira's past crimes.
 Bobby and Frankie realise they are in love and become engaged.